#Eczema-prone skin

 What exactly happens during a flare?

-But don’t worry: no matter how intense the breakouts, they won’t leave any scars on baby’s skin.
+But don't worry: no matter how intense the breakouts, they won't leave any scars on the baby's skin.

 How to prevent eczema-prone skin

-Avoid these situations on a daily basis:
+Avoid these situations daily:

 • Contact with allergens such as dust or mites